Tasmania and the Sheffield Steamfest by Rail, Road and River

 Overnight: Strahan Village, Strahan (B, L)

-Enjoy some free time to relax back at our hotel before dinner at the hotel.
+We’ll enjoy some down time back at our hotel before gathering together for a special farewell dinner (including drinks) at the hotel restaurant.

-After breakfast, we’ll say a fond farewell to our fellow travellers before heading to the airport.
+This morning after breakfast, you’ll say a fond farewell to your fellow travellers and head off.
 Alternatively, you might like to take the opportunity to linger a little longer in Hobart and soak up all the great things it has to offer.
-Feel free to talk to us more about your options.
-(B)
+Please reach out on 1300 800 977 if you’d like us to help with any post-tour accommodation arrangements.

 What's included